Quick Enquiry

 BIS Certification for Toys

-The Ministry of Commerce and Industry introduced the Toys (Quality Control) Order 2020, which requires mandatory certification by BIS for both non-electrical and electrical toys.
-The prescribed Indian standards must be met by manufacturers to manufacture and sell toys within the Indian market.
-Toys that do not comply with these specifications may not be legally sold or distributed within India.
-Get easily BIS certified—join hands with EVTL India today!
+The Ministry of Commerce and Industry issued the Toys (Quality Control) Order 2020, making BIS certification mandatory for both electrical and non-electrical toys.
+Manufacturers must meet the prescribed Indian standards to produce and sell toys in the Indian market.
+Toys failing to meet these standards cannot be legally sold or distributed in India.
+Get BIS certified with ease—partner with EVTL India today!

 Google Review Image